animator/learn-python/contrib/ds-algorithms/regression.md

 ## 6. Bayesian Ridge Regression

 ### Description
-Bayesian Ridge Regression estimates a probabilistic model of the regression problem, using Bayesian inference.
+Bayesian Ridge Regression estimates a probabilistic model for regression problems with the aid of Bayesian inference.
+It includes prior distributions on model parameters, which rises prediction accuracy , while helping with uncertainty.
+It uses confidenc intervals for accurate model results

 ### Use Case
 Used when we want probabilistic predictions and model uncertainty.